bitfinexcom/dazaar/docs/protocol.md

 # The Dazaar Protocol

-This document tries to lay out how Dazaar works on an overall technical level.
+This document tries to lay out how Dazaar, https://dazaar.com works on an overall technical level.
 Dazaar is a protocol and marketplace for sharing, selling, and buying various time series data sets over a peer to peer network.
 When we talk about time series data, we mean any kind of data